The day we have all been counting down to, for different reasons, has arrived.

 The look from my teenager when I sidled over to her, to ask her what classroom was hers told me it was time to go.
 You know the look?
 My patience is running out with you in exactly two and a half seconds.
 Apparently, this is another inappropriate question to ask one's teenager, along with, are you going to brush your hair (after she has perfected her messy bun).

-All of a sudden I felt the need to flee, and I toddled back to my car, and into my quiet house that smelt like it had one too many wet towels left on the carpet over summer.
+All of a sudden I felt the need to flee; I toddled back to my car and into my quiet house that smelt like it had one too many wet towels left on the carpet over summer.
 Both the house and I sighed in relief, mingled with a stab of sadness.

 Sadness that my children need me a little less with every passing day, sad that the long and languishing days of summer holiday and all that comes with it, are over.
-Relief that my children are venturing forth in the world without needing to hold my hand.
+Relief that my children are venturing forth in the world without needing to hold my hand at all times.
 Relief that me, the house and the dog get to restore ourselves and think about other things.
-Relief my children will be coming home at the end of their school day, and whilst I know I am becoming redundant to them in some ways, in others I know I am not.
+Relief my children will be coming home at the end of their school day.
+Relief that while I know I'm becoming redundant to my children in some ways, in others way I know I am not.

 My role as a parent is changing.
 I am co-captain of a ship that is now full, but I must keep it sailing.
 I need to make sure there is food aboard and the rats at bay.
-I need to be there to enjoy the days when the water is calm, and steer through the rough and wild storms.
+I need to be there to enjoy the days when the water is calm and steer the ship through the rough and wild storms.
 I need to work with my co-captain to navigate unchartered waters.
-I need to issue books for pleasure, and talk through life, homework and friends.
-I need to cheer, and know when to hold tight and when to let go.
+I need to issue books for pleasure and talk through life, homework and friends.
+I need to cheer them on.
+Know when to hold tight and when to let go.
 I need to learn when to speak and when to (increasingly) say nothing.
 I need to be there, maybe not in the same intense way of times gone by, but as the captain of the ship to take my family into their futures.